P. Sheshadri: 2000–present: First film and directorial career

 During the 31st International Film Festival of India in New Delhi in 2000, Sheshadri watched the Malayalam film Karunam which had won the Best Feature Film award at the festival.
 He learnt during a conversation with the film's director that it was made on a budget of ₹1 million.
 This gave him the confidence that a film could be made with a small budget.

-Sheshadri then decided to adapt Bolwar Mahammad Kunhi's book Muttuchera into a film titled Munnudi.
+Sheshadri then decided to adapt Bolwar Mahammad Kunhi's book Muttuchera into a film titled Munnudi (2000).
 He approached numerous producers assuring them he could make the film on a budget of ₹1 million but he was turned down by all of them and was also told that no Hindus would watch the film as all the characters in the story are Muslims and no Muslims would watch the film either since the story speaks up against their beliefs.

 It was at this point that the idea to finance the film in a cooperative model struck him and he approached his friends from the film industry who each agreed to invest ₹100,000 each into the project.
 Munnudi ended up making a profit of ₹1 million at the end of its run.

 Sheshadri and his friends decided to invest those profits into making his next film titled Atithi which starred Prakash Raj in the lead role.

 Sheshadri has continued to use this cooperative model and has financed five of his films using this method.

+His Mohandas, based on the life of Mahatma Gandhi, an adaptation from Bolwar Mahammad Kunhi's book Papu Gandhi, Bapu Gandhi Aada Kathe and The Story of My Experiments with Truth, was released theatrically in 2021.
+In 2025, he began working on Ruby Cube, based on a short story of the same name written by his son, Pratham, centering around present-day society and relationships.
+The filming was completed in 15 days and was shot using three cameras and sync sound.